 This course is composed of the following modules: Orientation and Professionalism, Wellness, Career Advising and Mentorship, and Shadowing.
-The modules are designed to focus on various aspects of medical education suited to the level of the student.
-By the end of this course, students will begin to integrate the information learned in each separate module and apply what was learned throughout the term.
+The modules are designed to focus on various aspects of medical education suited to the level of the student within this term.
+By the end of this course, the student will begin to integrate the information learned in each separate module and apply what was learned throughout the term.

-Orientation and Professionalism
+Orientation and Professionalism Module